ILANZ, In-House Lawyers Association of New Zealand

 How much time will being on the Committee take?

-This does depend on the role and the work steam but it is likely to be up to five hours per month.
-The annual Strategy day is held on a business day during the first 3 months after the Annual General Meeting.
-ILANZ meets the reasonable costs of travel to and from Strategy day and face to face meetings.
+This does depend on the role and the work streams in progress, but it is likely to be approximately 5-10 hours per month.
+The annual Strategy Day is held on a business day usually in the last quarter of the calendar year and attendance at the Conference is desired.
+ILANZ meets the reasonable costs of travel to and from Strategy Day and covers flights, accommodation, and conference registration.

 Information regarding specific roles